adnguyen/Notebooks_and_Protocols/2018_notebook.md

 These clock sare everywhere - proboscus, antenna, leg, wing.
 IN mice, SCN, lung, liver.

 Timing of when you eat matters.
 A shorter window = don't gain as much weight on a high fat diet.

 ------

 <div id='id-section57'/>

-### Page 57:
+### Page 57:  2018-05-25.
+Meeting with Gragland

+Agenda:

+1. Discuss expectations and roles for cerasi data
+	* Data analysis = middle author
+	* data analysis + writing = lead author

+Gragland thinks this is reasonable.

+2. Data analysis

+For pomonella, he wants to integrate pool-seq, RNA-seq, and brain development datasets.
+For cerasi, he wants gxp and functional enrichment analysis, but also integrated with the pomonella dataset.
+He needs to send me a global edgeR output.

+GRagland suggestion for parsing data, look at pop x time interaction, but also just differences between low and highland for a given timepoint.
+He is finding a weird effect where sets of genes that come up early are the ones represented in highland.
+Counter intuitive, but could be termination supression genes (DHahn says).

+Send Gragland github invite to collaborate on project.

+GRagland's thoughts on correcting for error in the estimates of a parameters that come out of a NLS.
+A bayesian model could account for that error.
+(From what I'm perusing, it is similar to a metaanalysis).
+His stance is that correcting for error is probably the better way to go.

 ------